ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 ---
 title: Understanding the Yellow Paper's EVM Specifications
-description: Understanding the part of the Yellow Paper, the formal specifications for Ethereum, that explains the ethereum virtual machine (EVM).
+description: Understanding the part of the Yellow Paper, the formal specifications for Ethereum, that explains the Ethereum virtual machine (EVM).
 author: "qbzzt"
 tags: ["evm", "yellow paper", "specifications"]
 skill: intermediate